 The turbulence of COVID during 2020 has been enough for all of us, but did COVID make FAFSA easier?
-A pandemic makes filing for FAFSA easier?
+Does a pandemic make filing for FAFSA easier?
 Yes!
 We are most excited to hear about the simplification of the process itself.
 According to NerdWallet, “the high school graduating class of 2017 left $2.6 billion in grants on the table by failing to submit enough applications.”
 That’s A LOT of money not being used to educate our youth just because of crazy applications!
 So yes, let’s find the small silver linings of 2020 and rejoice that COVID initiated some changes for the better.
-Jeff Levy, an IEC at Big J Educational Consulting, summed up the biggest changes FAFSA will see:
+Jeff Levy, an IEC at Big J Educational Consulting, summed up the biggest changes FAFSA will see.

 - Changes will be effective starting July 1, 2023 for the 2023-2024 school year.
 The first redesigned FAFSA form will be available for high school seniors on October 1, 2022 for those students currently in 10th grade.

 - The number of questions will be reduced from 108 to 36.

 The term Expected Family Contribution (EFC) will be scrapped.
 It will be replaced by Student Aid Index (SAI).
 This is a positive change since many parents are currently misled into thinking their EFC is what they will have to pay when often it is significantly less.

 - If a dependent student’s parents are divorced or separated and not remarried, the parent who provides more financial support to the student will be responsible for completing the FAFSA.
 “The parent you lived with more during the past 12 months” will be scrapped as the determining factor for which parent should complete the FAFSA.
 This closes an enormous loophole divorced or separated parents were able to exploit.

 - Colleges will be required to disclose all elements of the cost of attendance on their website whenever it lists tuition and fees.
 This is a very positive change as some colleges continue to bury their total cost.